ingjuanocampo/CompositeDelegateAdapter/README.md

         ))
 ```

-In the above example, there is only one `DelegateViewHolder` as the `ColorItemViewHolder` which renderize `ColorRecyclerViewType` with some scential information.
+In the above example, there is only one `DelegateViewHolder` as the `ColorItemViewHolder` which shows the info from `ColorRecyclerViewType`.

 The `ColorRecyclerViewType` uses a simple interger as recycler view type, in this case `DelegateViewTypes.COLOR_VIEW_TYPE.ordinal`, so as you may observe, the method `adapter.appendDelegate(id) { }` recieves the same id of the `RecyclerViewType` that will represent the data.
 Also the method receives the `DelegateViewHolder` as a lambda fuction to be executed by the adapter.